-As part of our Corporate Responsibility programs, we are advancing "green" practices to our external communications with investors.
+We seek to extend "green" practices to our external communications with investors.
 Instead of receiving future copies of our Annual Reports to Stockholders and proxy statements by mail, stockholders of record and most beneficial owners can elect to receive an e-mail that will provide electronic links to these documents.
-Opting to receive your proxy materials online will give you faster delivery of the documents, save us the cost of printing and mailing, and enable us to lessen our environmental impact by allowing us to print and mail fewer copies of these materials.
+Opting to receive your proxy materials online will enable us to lessen our environmental impact by allowing us to print and mail fewer copies of these materials, as well as give you faster delivery of the documents and save us the cost of printing and mailing.